HeleneFi/Platform-Feature-Wishlist/README.md

 Make  an audio record of skype calls with Callburner which is free, and even  video recordings of skype video calls with free Vodburner.
 (Have them,  never used them, don’t know how good they are.)
 I imagine those digital  files could then be fed into the Professional Edition of Dragon speech  recognition software which can make text from digital audio files.

-**Framework**

-The top-level bullet is the feature, and the sub-bullets indicate reasons:

-* Tagging that allows allow for drill down hierarchies to form.

-     Allows a file to be found through multiple different associative network without having to keep multiple copies of a file.

-* Syncing/Updating of files in different locations.

-     Similar to above, allows a file to updated across many locations.
-Prevents the necessity of finding the perfect place for the file to be found.

-* The ability to create infinitely nested folder structures.

-     Obviously, for organization of topic/sub.

-* Integration of folder structures with native file-systems

-     Allows for more access and easier migration. ( Wheel-Chair Ramps)

-* Revision Histories

-     Documentation of RAW data changes over-time.
-Can be used, for example, to do processes analysis.

-* Meta-Commenting System

-     Comment on file without changing the file itself.
-Allows for conversation about what is being done to happen.

-* Multiple accounts working on a file at once.

-       Obvious efficiency and collaboration purposes.

-* Easy indication who is making which changes to a file

-       Obvious credential purposes.

-* Embedding of files in other medium

-       Distribution purposes

-* Cross-platform

-       Does anything need to be said?